 Release: Heard in LA is a continuum of previous online sound projects — The Lament Project (2008), Dry Run (2012), Imagining Tellus 28- Heard in LA (2017) and Project Scream (2019) produced by The Center for Integrated Media at the California Institute of the Arts and its web-based curatorial initiative, archive, and virtual studio, viralnet-v4.net.
 The work was also exhibited as an assembly of laser printed QR codes, printed on bamboo panels and “planted” in the James Irvine Japanese Garden of the Japanese American Community Cultural Center.

 These sound projects grew from the desire to expand the critical and conceptual understanding of sound as a countercultural alternative to pop culture and contemporary media.
-This new viralnet-v4 project is built upon an ongoing collaborative impulse through the diverse assembly of emerging and underrepresented transdisciplinary artists.
+This viralnet-v4 project was built upon an ongoing collaborative impulse through the diverse assembly of emerging and underrepresented transdisciplinary artists.